abba/Android-Cloudpath/README.md

 There's quite an extensive amount of developement documentation ranging from UML Behavioural and Structural Diagrams

-This App was Implemented Using XML, SQLlite and Java

 REQUIREMENTS TO RUN APP

 Eclipse IDE